 - No room-tracking obstacle avoidance

-The Oculus Go is another top pick if you’re looking for a standalone VR headset.
+The Oculus Go is another top pick if you’re looking for a standalone VR.
 This headset has seriously impressive graphics, updated for better clarity and less of the “screen door effect” that many VR goggles create.
 There are lots of games and other media to stream through the Oculus Go, and you can meet friends through these VR glasses.
 If you’re a PC gamer, however, this standalone VR headset won’t connect to your existing games and system, so this is not the best option for those who want to upgrade their PC gaming rig.

 - Personal Viewing: The littlest, big screen.
 Crystal clear optics and state-of-the-art 3D graphics make your headset feel more like a personal theater